Cartesian Equation: Understanding the Basics

 • Examine equation terms about graphical trends.

-Practising Cartesian equations regularly will make them second nature.
+Practicing Cartesian equations regularly will make them second nature.
 A seamless transition between the algebraic and graphical forms will be possible.
 It is possible to apply this versatile mathematical tool to an array of exciting applications by mastering it.

 Final words